 Tarpon are scavengers and will eat just about anything.
 Despite their large size, they feed on surprisingly small organisms, including mullet, ladyfish, pinfish, grunts, crabs, threadfin herring, scaled sardines and even catfish.

 Anglers can cast live bait at schools of tarpon as they swim a few hundred yards off the beach.
 The fish sometimes travel in pods of 100 or more.
 Small groups are often observed swimming in circles, or "daisy chaining," a courtship ritual.

-Our guides, including Bill Whitney aboard the Soc-Et-Tu-Um, Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked, Mike O’Dell, with his 24-foot Yellowfin, and Derek Rust of Rusty Fly are masters of live-bait and fly fishing for Tarpon.
+Our guides, including Mike O'Dell aboard the Right On, Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked, Mike O’Dell, with his 24-foot Yellowfin, and Derek Rust of Rusty Fly are masters of live-bait and fly fishing for Tarpon.

 Tarpon anglers search for these schools and try to lay their baits ahead of the pod.
 The small schools are notoriously skittish, and as a result, there is a strict code of conduct among tarpon fisherman: If a boat is casting to a pod of fish, an approaching fishing boat moves quietly down the beach and awaits its turn.

 In 1989, the state began charging anglers $50 for the right to kill and keep a tarpon, a trophy fish most people consider unsuitable for the dinner table.
 Prior to the passage of the "tarpon tag" law, anglers killed about 2,000 fish a year.
 Today, the state sells 300 to 400 tarpon tags annually, and about half of those are actually used by anglers.